-Channels are what players talk in and can be switched between using the /channel command or specialised channel shortcut command.
-By default, HuskSync has the following channels setup, perfect for a typical proxy server setup:
+Channels are what players talk in and can be switched between using the /channel command or specialized channel shortcut command.
+By default, HuskChat has the following channels setup, perfect for a typical setup:

 /lshortcut commands, for sending messages to players on the same server.

 /gshortcut commands, for sending messages across the network.

 /scshortcut commands.
 Great for letting staff communicate easily.
 Players need the